Tom Lineham

-Tom Lineham (born 21 September 1991), is an English professional rugby league footballer who plays as a er for Wakefield Trinity in the Betfred Super League and the England Knights at international level.
+Tom Lineham (born 21 September 1991), is an English former professional rugby league footballer who plays as a er for Goole Vikings in the RFL League 1.

-He played for the York City Knights in Championship 1, and Hull F.C. in the Super League.
+He has previously played for the York City Knights in Championship 1, and Hull F.C. in the Super League.
 He has spent time on loan from Warrington at the Rochdale Hornets in League 1.

 Background

 Lineham was born in Leeds, West Yorkshire, England.
 He grew up in South Milford and attended Sherburn High School and York College.